Hook and Cod wars: Albert of Bavaria as regent

 In February 1358 Albert I, Duke of Bavaria arrived in Holland.
 On 23 February 1358 he was appointed as ruwaard (regent) of Holland.
 Soon, the acknowledgement in Zeeland followed.
 Albert started his regency by replacing Jan van Bloemenstein as bailiff of Kennemerland with Reinoud I van Brederode, eldest son of the Hook lord Dirk van Brederode.
 He also tried to change the Cod government of Delft.

 On his first trip to Kennemerland, the new bailiff Reinoud was ambushed near Castricum.
 Reinoud escaped, but the affair led to the Siege of Heemskerk Castle, which lasted from 4 December 1358 to 24 March 1359.
 During the siege of Heemskerk Castle, the city of Delft rebelled.
 Its militia assaulted and destroyed Polanen Castle and Binckhorst Castle.
-It also raided The Hague, and freed the prisoners there.
+The militia also raided The Hague, and freed the prisoners there.

 On 1 April 1359 Albert started the Siege of Delft.
 The siege of the Cod Stronghold lasted more than 10 weeks.
 The city surrendered on terms.
 Its council had to beg for forgiveness, pay 40,000 old shields, and destroy the city walls.
 The nobles that supported Delft; Hendrik van der Woerd, Gijsbrecht van Nijenrode, Jan van Kervena and Gerard Wisse were not included in the treaty.
 Van der Woerd tried to escape, but was caught and beheaded.

 Nyenrode, Kervena and some others escaped to Heusden Castle.
 It led to the siege of Heusden Castle, which lasted for more than a year.
 The castle was surrendered by treaty.
 The besieged would make their peace with Albert, and go on a pilgrimage to Jerusalem within two years.
 The internal troubles in Holland then subsided for a while.
 In 1362 a short war was fought against Guelders.

 In 1372 violence erupted near Heusden.
 The Heerlijkheid Heusden had been transferred to Holland in 1357.
 However, the limits of the lordship had not been defined that well.
 Brabant laid claim to Vlijmen and Engelen.
 Jan van der Veen then raided and burned Onsenoort Castle, southeast of Heusden.
 In turn Zealand nobles attacked Brabant merchants in their province, while Reinoud van Brederode Lord of Gennep attacked the Campina and looted near Sint-Oedenrode.
 The army of Brabant then attacked Hainault.
 In 1374 this conflict ended without any result.
 Also in 1374, a war against Utrecht started.
 It ended in 1375.
 In 1389 the insane William V, who had been locked up since 1357 died.

 Jacqueline of Bavaria vs Philip of Burgundy (1417–1432)

-The main battle re-emerged at the death of William VI, Count of Holland and Hainaut in 1417.
-Both William's brother John and his daughter Jacqueline claimed the county.
-The Cods chose the side of John, and, after his death, of Philip the Good, Duke of Burgundy, while the Hooks supported Jacqueline.
+The main battle re-emerged at the death of Albert I's son and successor William VI, Count of Holland and Hainaut in 1417.
+Both William's younger brother Bishop of Liege John of Bavaria-Straubing, and his only daughter Jacqueline claimed the county.
+The Cods chose the side of John, and, after his death in 1425, of Philip the Good, Duke of Burgundy, while the Hooks supported Jacqueline.